 If admitted, your child's heart rate and breathing will be monitored.

 The provider may recommend that you and other caregivers:

-- Place your infant on his back when sleeping or napping.
-His face should be free.
+- Place your infant on their back when sleeping or napping.
+Their face should be free.

 - Avoid soft bedding materials.
 Babies should be placed on a firm, tight-fitting crib mattress without loose bedding.
 Use a light sheet to cover the baby.
 Do not use pillows, comforters, or quilts.